McFlyboy/Elcarim-Old/README.md

 <br />
 I made this version in Java with the use of [LWJGL3](https://www.lwjgl.org/).
 <br />
-Further development on the full game in C++ is being done in a private repo.
-Sorry ^^'
+Further development on the full game in C++ is being done in a different repo: https://github.com/McFlyboy/Elcarim